Kodaira dimension of fibrations over abelian varieties

 \begin{intro-theorem} Let $f\colon X \to A$ be an algebraic fiber space, with $X$ a smooth projective variety, and $A$ an abelian variety.
 Denote by $F$ the general fiber of $f$.
 Let $D$ be a reduced effective divisor on $A$ and $E$ a reduced effective divisor on $X$ such that ${\rm Supp}(f^*D)\subseteq E$.
 Then

 More precisely, there exists an \'etale cover $\psi \colon X' \to X$ and a fixed integer $k \ge 1$ such that

 \end{intro-theorem}

-The most general case of the log Iitaka conjecture allows for divisors $E$ that dominate $A$, in other words replacing $\kappa(F)$ by $\kappa (F, K_F + E|_{F})$.
+Note that unlike in the previous results, we are not assuming $f$ to be smooth over $A \smallsetminus D$.
+In this setting, the most general case of the log Iitaka conjecture allows for divisors $E$ that dominate $A$, in other words replacing $\kappa(F)$ by $\kappa (F, K_F + E|_{F})$.
 It would be solved with similar methods if extensions of the results in \cite{LPS} were available in the setting of log canonical pairs; this is however beyond our reach at the moment.
-Note also that if $E = (f^*D)_{\rm red}$, it is predicted in \cite[Conjecture 4.1]{Popa} that the inequality in Theorem \ref{subadditivity} becomes an equality if $f$ is smooth away from $D$, which would extend Theorem \ref{main}(2).

 One final word: in the results of this paper, morphisms that are smooth away from a closed subset of codimension at least $2$ behave just like morphisms that are smooth everywhere.
 However, working under this weaker hypothesis leads to additional technical arguments.
 In order to isolate the main ideas, it may be helpful to assume global smoothness at a first reading.